shanedevane/trusted-email-validator/README.md

 This uses some of the common approaches for email validation that already exist but brings in additional checking via a 'trust' metric that takes the approach of business logic rules that would result in further trusting an email address.

+# Aim

+The purpose is to be able to change the workflow of an application based on the 'trustworthiness' of the email address.

+Use cases:
+- Deciding if further email or sms validation is required to validate the user
+- Deciding if manual intervention is required for accepting an application/order
+- Deciding if the email address is an organisation

 # Usage